Import from Azure Blob Storage

 - Estimate 10 minutes or more per GB of data.

 - To optimize performance, use a storage account in the same region that Azure ML service uses.

 To upload larger files, up to 10 GB, there are several approaches:

 Use a zipped file.
-You can upload datasets to Azure ML Studio in zipped format, and then use the Unpack Zipped Datasets module to unpack and save the dataset.
+You can upload datasets to Azure ML Studio (classic) in zipped format, and then use the Unpack Zipped Datasets module to unpack and save the dataset.
 Zipped datasets can also be unpacked using the Execute R Script module but performance might be limited.

 For example, the following code shows the AzCopy syntax for writing to blob storage.

 cd "C:\Program Files (x86)\Microsoft SDKs\Azure\AzCopy" .\AzCopy.exe /Source:C:\LocalFolder /Dest:https://mystorage.blob.core.windows.net/mycontainer /DestKey:MyStorageAccountKey /Pattern:myfile.csv

 I imported a CSV file using a specified encoding but the text is not displayed correctly when I use the option to visualize.
 Why?